What parents need to know

 Parents Need to Know

-Parents need to know that the bad guy, Jafar, can be pretty scary with his sorcery and mind control.
-So can Aladdin being chased by henchmen with giant swords and some mythological monsters.
-Genie provides plenty of comic relief to the more dangerous moments, however.
-Also expect a bit of mild name-calling and revealing outfits on Princess Jasmine and some curvy dancing ladies.
+Parents need to know that Aladdin's bad guy, Jafar, can be pretty scary with his sorcery and mind control -- as can the scenes in which Aladdin is chased by henchmen with giant swords and some mythological monsters.
+But Genie provides plenty of comic relief to the more dangerous moments Also expect a bit of mild name-calling and revealing outfits on Princess Jasmine and some curvy dancing ladies.

 What's the story?